 Zhengyan Shi

-Hi, welcome to my personal page.
-I am a Senior Researcher at Microsoft Research (MSR).
 I obtained my PhD in Computer Science at University College London (UCL).
 Before that, I completed an MSc in Data Science (Statistics) with Distinction at UCL and a BSc in Mathematics with First Class Honours from the University of Liverpool and Xi'an Jiaotong-Liverpool University.
 I have also held research internships at Cohere (London) and Amazon (London & Seattle).
+Central to my work is the ambition to leverage LMs efficiently and robustly to solve general tasks.
+To that end, my existing work can be broadly categorized into the following directions:

 Google Scholar / Twitter / Github / LinkedIn / Email